 Step 5: Enjoy learning to play the lute!

 Inside the instrument case you will find written instructions for its care.
 Please follow these instructions carefully and keep them inside the case for review.
 You will also find, in the case, a small sheet of paper detailing each string specification on the instrument.
 Please keep this information in the case.
 Should you need a new string, please contact the Rental Program Director and he will arrange your purchase of a new string with the LSA approved string vendor.

-If you are interested in buying a used lute, check out Wayne Cripp's lutes for sale webpage here.
-If you would like to commission a luthier to make a lute specially for you, check out the list of US and Canadian luthiers here.
+If you are interested in buying a used lute, check out The LSA's lutes for sale webpage.
+If you would like to commission a luthier to make a lute specially for you, check out the list of US and Canadian luthiers.
 There are also super luthiers in other countries and by typing in "lute luthier" in an Internet search engine, you can find all of them who have webpages.
-Click here for lots of great tips regarding what to look for if you are buying a lute.
+There are lots of great tips regarding what to look for if you are buying a lute.

 Does the Lute Rental Program have a rent-to-own plan?
 Here is more information.